 A nice feature found on rear-tine tillers is a transmission with forward and reverse speeds.
 This allows you to safely back up to re-till areas.

 Some rear-tine tillers have multiple forward speeds so you can choose how quickly you'd like to go.

-One feature you may want to look for, is an adjustable drag bar.
-This runs behind the tiller and allows you work at a consistent depth.
+One feature you may want to look for is an adjustable drag bar.
+This runs behind the tiller and allows you to work at a consistent depth.

 You can set the drag bar for the depth you need, depending on the job.

 Another safety feature to consider is a counter-weight.
 This helps keep the machine balanced as you till.

 A counter-weight will also help prevent the heavy rear-tine tiller from jerking during use.